Task Chairs: Features, Benefits, and Cost

 • Depth: The depth usually falls in the range of 48 to 61 cm.

 Seat heights are adjustable in most models to accommodate different desk heights and user preferences.
+When selecting a task chair, consider both your workspace dimensions and your personal comfort.

 How Long Do Task Chairs Last?